lemontron/poon-router/README.md

-🚨 **HEY!** This code is NO hack job; It's a well-thought-out router with a fluent API that is a breeze to work with and is intended to become the de-facto standard for all React websites.
+🚨 **HEYO!** This code is NO hack job; It's a well-thought-out router with a fluent API that is a breeze to work with and is intended to become the de-facto standard for all React websites.

 ## npm install poon-router